-There are two crane species in North America.
 The sandhill crane is the most abundant of the world’s 15 species of crane.
-The whooping crane is one of the largest cranes and the most endangered in the world with a wild population of less than 300 individuals.
+The whooping crane is one of the largest cranes and the most endangered in the world with a wild population of around 500 individuals.

 Keep up with information about the migration of the sandhill cranes.